How To Catch A Goat

+We need to take a step back here for those of you who don't know goats.
 There are three types of goats.
-The first is the friendly goat.
-This type can be identified easily by the fact that they like to press their head against your leg and slowly lean into you.
+The first type is the friendly goat.
+They can be identified easily because they like to press their head against your leg and slowly lean into you.
 They also paw at you and sometimes try to lay on your lap even though, when full grown, they are 150 pounds.
-They think you are amazing and will do nothing to hurt them, ever.
-This is the stupidest type of goat but also, the most awesome.
+They think you are amazing and that you will do nothing to hurt them, ever.
+This is the stupidest type of goat but also, the best.

 The second type is the indifferent goat.
-This is your normal, average, run of the mill goat that generally goes where it should, when it should and is quite indifferent your existence.
+This is your normal, average, run of the mill goat that generally goes where it should, when it should, and is quite indifferent your existence.
 All you are is the bringer of food in the winter.
-This type can be identified by their air of indifference and lack of gratitude.
+This type can be identified by their general lack of gratitude.
 They are of average intelligence.

 To Catch Goat Type I: The Friendly Goat

 The goat walks up to you and asks you what it can do for you today.
 You scratch it on the head and say, "Thank you goat, please follow me."

 To Catch A Goat Type II: The Indifferent Goat

 The goat notices you walk into the pen but loses interest when it sees you don't have anything of value.
 You use your zen-like, emotionless and calm demeanor you’ve cultivated over the years to lull it into a false sense of security.
 "Nothing to see here goat," you say to yourself.
 The sixth rule of catching a goat is you never make eye contact with the target.
 NEVER.
 Do not look at it, do not think about it, do not acknowledge its existence.